 This course consists of lectures on methods of procedure in carrying out Operative Dentistry for children.
 Included in the lectures are also discussions of methods of handling children, the importance of Dentistry to the child, and the necessity of care as well as restorative dentistry for the child.
 Preventive dentistry in relation to the work with children is also discussed in this course.

 DENTURE PROSTHESIS

+JUDD M. McMinn, D.D.S.....Professor of Denture Prosthesis and Chairman of the Department

-THOMAS HUGHES KENNEDY, D.D.S.....Assistant Professor in Denture Prosthesis
+THOMAS HUGHES KENNEDY, D.D.S.....Assistant Professor in Denture

-GLENN D. LACEY, D.D.S.Associate Professor in Denture Prosthesis
+Prosthesis